Aledmys Díaz: Minor leagues (2014–2015)

 In the last 45 games of the 2015 season after his removal from the 40-man roster, Díaz batted .333 with a .404 OBP and a .574 SLG.
-The Cardinals reinstated him to the 40-man roster after the season.
-Over the full 2015 campaign, Díaz batted .278/.339/.445 with 13 home runs and 52 RBIs over 116 total games between Springfield and the Memphis Redbirds of the Class AAA Pacific Coast League.
+The Cardinals added him to the 40-man roster on November 19, 2015.
+Over the full 2015 campaign, Díaz batted .278/.339/.445 with 13 home runs and 52 RBI over 116 total games between Springfield and the Memphis Redbirds of the Triple–A Pacific Coast League.
 He batted .239 against right-handed pitchers, .371 against left-handers, .329 in road games and .222 in home games.
 He played in the Arizona Fall League following the regular season, registering a .616 SLG and .987 OPS.

 St. Louis Cardinals (2016–2017)

 All-Star rookie (2016)

 Originally planning for Díaz to spend the 2016 season in Memphis, the Cardinals eventually moved three veteran players to accommodate him becoming the starting shortstop.
 On April 5, 2016, the Cardinals recalled him to the major league roster to take the place of outfielder Tommy Pham, who had departed on Opening Day two days earlier with an injury.
 Díaz debuted on the same day as his call-up.
 In his first major league at bat in the third inning against the Pittsburgh Pirates, he singled off Jon Niese for his first hit in a 6–5 loss.
 Initially, Díaz' presence on the roster gave the Cardinals a capable hitter with upside who could play shortstop and fill a void until the return of Rubén Tejada, who had injured himself late in spring training.
 Tejada himself was a replacement signed as a free agent during spring training to replace the already-established starting shortstop Jhonny Peralta, who also had injured himself and was projected to be unable to play significantly longer than Tejada.